tbd/con

 what comes next

-the sessions reflect that: talks that end with open questions. workshops where you build something and fail and learn from that. office hours where you argue with an expert. a midway where you wander into something you didn't expect.
+the sessions reflect that: talks that end with open questions. workshops where you build something and fail and learn from that. office hours to consult with someone from another domain. a midway where you wander into something you didn't expect.

 thought